SELF GUIDED AUDIO TOURS HAWAII

 What to do in Bad Weather

-Unfortunately, there’s not much you can do.
+Unfortunately, there’s not much you can do when the weather won't cooperate.
 You can try to apply for another 24-hour lottery if you’ll be staying a few days, but otherwise, you may be out of luck.
 The NPS cannot reschedule your permit for another day, as it would risk dangerous overcrowding.
 You can, however, apply for a refund as long as it is more than two days prior to the reservation date.

 Angel’s Landing: Tips and FAQs